shinyscorpion/task_bunny/README.md

 TaskBunny retries the job if the job has failed.
 By default, it retries 10 times for every 5 minutes.

-If you want to change it, you can overwrite the value on a job module.
+If you want to change it, you can override the value on a job module.

 ```elixir
 defmodule SampleJob do